 An overview of Eventbrite's corporate policies can be found at https://www.eventbrite.de/l/LegalTerms/

-7.3.
-Google will use this information on our behalf to evaluate the use of our website by users, to compile reports on the activities within this website and to provide us with additional services associated with the use of this website and the Internet.
-Pseudonymous user profiles of the users can be created from the processed data.
+Google will use this information on our behalf to evaluate the use of our online service by users, to compile reports on the activities within this online service, and to provide us with further services associated with the use of this online service and the internet.
+Pseudonymous user profiles can be created from the processed data.

-7.4.
-We use Google Analytics only with activated IP anonymisation.
-This means that the IP address of users is truncated by Google within Member States of the European Union or in other Contracting States to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transferred to a Google server in the USA and truncated there.
+Google Analytics 3: We use Google Analytics 3 with activated IP anonymization.
+This means that the IP address of the users is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.

 In its online offer, iteratec provides the option of following its social media offers via so-called “Follow Buttons”.
 Online maps and videos are also provided by third-parties.
 In the following, you will find explanations of the individual services.

 8.2.
 Facebook: A “Follow Button” from the social network Facebook (Facebook Inc., 1601 Willow Road, Menlo Park, California, 94025, USA) is integrated into our pages.

 When you visit our pages, the button establishes a direct connection between your browser and the Facebook server.
 In doing so, Facebook receives the information that you have visited our site from your IP address.